londonhackspace/acserver-django/README.md

 Todo:

-* permissions for users in the admin:
+- permissions for users in the admin:
- * some can make others maintaainers for any tool
+- some can make others maintainers for any tool
- * some users can only maintain some tools
+- some users can only maintain some tools
- * most can do nothing
+- most can do nothing
-* a nice page of toolusage stats
+- a nice page of tool usage stats

 future things:
 If we get emails in the carddb then send someone an email if they are made a user or maintainer